VietHoang1512/vietnamese-spell-correct-and-text-classify/README.md

  # Vietnamese spell correct and text classifier

  ## Demo
- You have to download the da
+ You have to download the model and data for the classifier in [Drive](https://drive.google.com/open?id=1PoZ39LpH1lOSLE_xNVJNc8ZkySFZN3O8) and put it to our folder

  ### Windows